 Okanagan women sometimes painted their faces with brightly colored designs, and also wore

-tribal tattoo designs on their arms and hands.
+tribal tattoo patterns on their arms and hands.
 Okanagan men

 didn't usually paint or tattoo themselves.